rackerlabs/support-how-to/content/cloud-dns/cloud-dns-faq.md

 #### What is a domain name system (DNS)?

-The Domain Name System (DNS) determines internet domain name-to-address and address-to-name resolutions.
+The Domain Name System (DNS) determines Internet domain name-to-address and address-to-name resolutions.
 All domains and their components, such as mail servers, use DNS to resolve to the appropriate locations.
 For example, DNS is used to turn 'www.rackspace.com' into the computer addressable